Blood Flow Modeling in Cerebral Aneurysm

 Define variables:

-Next material parameters are prescribed.
-The non-Newtonian Carreau model is well-suited for describing properties of human blood.
-It allows to capture the decrease of viscosity when the shear rate increases as well as the Newtonian plateau.
+Next, material parameters are prescribed.
+The non-Newtonian Carreau model is well suited for describing properties of human blood.
+It allows the decrease of viscosity when the shear rate increases to be captured, as well as the Newtonian plateau.

 Prescribe material parameters: